 Massage Therapy Associate's Degree

-Massage therapy education programs explore massage techniques through scientific coursework and hands-on learning.
-Learn about schools, associate's degrees, course topics and professional licensing exams.
+Massage therapy associate's degree programs explore massage techniques through scientific coursework and hands-on learning.
+Learn about key skills taught, course topics and professional licensing exams.
 Schools offering Massage Therapy degrees can also be found in these popular choices.

 What Is a Massage Therapy Associate's Degree Program Like?

 In a massage therapy associate's degree program, you gain both theoretical knowledge and hands-on experience helping clients relieve pain, increase vitality, optimize system health, relax and reduce stress.
 You gain the communication and business skills you need to interact with clients and work independently.
 Most states require massage therapists to be licensed, and an associate's degree program usually fulfills the requirements necessary to apply for licensure.